codeIntrovert/codeIntrovert/README.md

 <!-- Quote Of the day -->

-"A clear conscience is the sure sign of a bad memory." - Mark Twain
+"We're kept from our goal not by obstacles, but by a clear path to a lesser goal." - Bhagavad Gita

 <!-- Powered By zenquotes.io -->
 ```